-Paul M. Wagner is a Lecturer in Management in the Business School at Napier University in Edinburgh.
-His research focuses on the study of collaboration and coordination problems in the context of environmental governance and policy-making processes using network methods.
-His research has appeared in peer-reviewed journals such as The Journal of Public Administration Research and Theory, Social Networks, Governance, Public Administration, Environmental Politics, Policy Studies Journal, and Journal of Public Policy.
+Dr Paul Wagner is a lecturer in management and research methods at Edinburgh Napier Business School.
+His research uses network methods to study collaboration and coordination problems in the context of environmental governance problems, with a particular focus on climate change policymaking processes.
+His research has appeared in a variety of different peer-reviewed journals, including The Journal of Public Administration Research and Theory, Governance, Public Administration, Environmental Politics, and Social Networks.

 Karimo, A., Wagner, P., Delicado, A., Goodman, J., Gronow, A., Lahsen, M., Lin, T.L., Schneider, V., Satoh, K., Schmidt, L. and Yun, S.J., 2022.
 Shared positions on divisive beliefs explain interorganizational collaboration: Evidence from climate change policy subsystems in eleven countries.
 Journal of Public Administration Research and Theory.